 Clasp knives issued to Australian troops and sailors during World War 2 that were made in Australia include:

-Gregory Steel Marked GREGSTEEL on the blade.
-Made both a first pattern canoe body clasp knife and a RN pattern clasp knife.
+Gregory Steel Produced both a first pattern canoe body clasp knife and a RN pattern clasp knife.

 British clasp knives issued to Australian servicemen during World War 2.